 My first week back to work went pretty well.
-I was happy to see Blondine, Patricia, and especially Frederic again.
+I was happy to see Blondine, Patricia, and Fred again.
 Fred had been gone for three weeks to visit his girlfriend in France and when he came back I decided I wanted to celebrate with Blondine and him so I invited them over for drinks on Friday night.
 Also, Patricia invited us all over to her house to have dinner with her on Saturday.
 Blondine and I went over together and I met her older sister and nieces and nephews as well, who live in the same area as Patricia.
-Today was a little more quiet.
-But I did go to church again with the neighbors and to the market afterwards (again) with Tatiana.
-I was rather proud of myself this time because before Tatiana came over I had already tied my head scarf.
-I looked up some videos on Youtube for how to do it, but once I realized there was a certain basic pattern to it it was pretty easy to pick up and modify.
+Today was a little more quiet, but I did go to church again with the neighbors, and to the market afterwards with Tatiana.
+I was rather proud of myself this time because I had tied my headscarf before Tatiana came over.
+I looked up some videos on Youtube for how to do it, but once I realized there was a certain basic pattern to it, it was pretty easy to pick up and modify.
 I just hope I remember how to do this knot again next week, I feel like it was a little bit of a lucky fluke.
-Or maybe beginner’s luck in tying head scarves.

 As you can see, I have settled into a little bit of a routine here.
 I think it is important that I set a base for a life here before I really try to mix it up.
 On the other hand, I have found that one of the most important things to remember is that time flies when you’re having fun, and you also end up learning without realizing it when you’re with others that you want to learn from.
 I hope you are all having equally good experiences in Canada (even if you’re not writing a frequent blog about it), and that you’re still enjoying all those things that I mentioned missing about Canada in my last blog.
 I am taking life week by week now and looking forward to seeing what the end of next week will look like.